innaky/docx-parsing-python/README.md

-# docx-parsing-python
+# Parsing docx using python 2.7

-Parsing a docx file with python
+Parsing a docx file with python 2.7

 # Explanation